 ABOUT THE MAINSTAGE SERIES

 Since 1992, we’ve brought contemporary work to life in productions that combine nerve and verve.
-From our intimate 96-seat theatre in south Minneapolis, we’ve produced over 40 productions, including more than a dozen area premieres.
+From our intimate 96-seat theatre in south Minneapolis, we’ve produced over 75 productions, including dozens area premieres.
 Among the celebrated playwrights whose works have been presented are Athol Fugard, Ed Bullins, Tony Kushner, Lisa Jones, Lorraine Hansbury, Tennessee Williams, Leroi Jones and Lanford Wilson.

 What is Lovingkindness? from Pillsbury House Theatre on Vimeo.